mathhulk/advancedbans/README.md

 # ab-web-addon
-A simple, but sleek, web addon for Advanced Bans.
+A simple, but sleek, web addon for AdvancedBan.